POST SUMMARY: A complete getaway house review including what to expect, what to bring, and our honest thoughts on the place.

 The getaway home is fully stocked with everything you need.
 There’s a bathroom, shower, drinking water, heating, air conditioning, a two-burner stovetop, mini-fridge, pots, pans, knives, a cutting board, shampoo, body wash, conditioner, organic olive oil, a hot water kettle, cooking supplies, aluminum foil (for cooking on a campfire), salt, pepper, plates, utensils, and cups.

 All you need to do is bring some clothes and a few things to do.
 Below, I have a few tips and suggestions on additional items you might want to bring to a Getaway House.

 They also have a few extra “supplies” in the room that add to the design and appeal of the place.
 Our cabin had a diverse selection of books, a pack of cards, and a Bluetooth speaker with AM/FM radio, to listen to music.

-They do have extra provisions you can purchase beforehand like meal kits, firewood, a s’mores kit as well as a minibar of sorts with pour-over coffee, tea, and hot chocolate at an additional cost.
+They do have extra provisions you can purchase beforehand, like meal kits, firewood, a s’mores kit, and a minibar of sorts with pour-over coffee, tea, and hot chocolate, at an additional cost.

-So what’s your Getway cabin review?
+So what’s your Gateway cabin review?
 Did you like it?

 While we are a family that tries to live a life in nature, we are just as bound to our devices and life goals as any other human living in this productivity-driven culture.
 There’s something so powerful about getting away and consciously deciding to slow down and do less.
 Yes, there’s an irony to scheduling relaxing time, but quite frankly, it’s what so many of us need to do.